List of One Piece characters: Germa Kingdom

-West Blue people
+West Blue

 West Blue is the birthplace of Nico Robin and Brook.

 Ohara

 Ohara (オハラ) is an island consisted primarily of archaeologists and is also the birthplace of Nico Robin.
 Their library was held within the gigantic 5,000 year old Tree of Knowledge.
 The island's surface was destroyed 22 years ago by a Buster Call sanctioned by the World Government because they were researching information regarding the Void Century and the associated Poneglyph.
-Following what became known as the Ohara incident, some giants from Elbaph were enlisted by Jaguar D. Saul visited Ohara, where they salvaged the surviving books and took them to Elbaph for safekeeping.
+Following what became known as the Ohara incident, several giants from Elbaph were recruited by Jaguar D. Saul and visited Ohara, where they salvaged the surviving books for safekeeping.

-Ohara's archaeologists

 The following are Ohara's residential archaeologists who were also called the "Devils of Ohara" (オハラの悪魔達, Ohara no Akuma-tachi) by the World Government: